 You’ve undoubtedly come across a chatbot while online shopping.
 Maybe you’ve ignored it, or maybe you’ve taken it up on its offer to assist you, both streamlining and personalizing your shopping experience.
 Either way, chatbots have become an integral part of today's digital marketing landscape.

 Drift eats its own dog food by the bowlful.
 Upon entering its website, I was immediately greeted by a chatbot.
 The message read: “Hey there!
 Looking to take Drift for a spin?
 You can start in this conversation!”
 When I returned to the site later, the chatbot popped up again, a persistent fellow, saying, “Hey there!
 You’re back.”

-The typically basic and shallow experience of interacting with a website is transformed into an online version of in-person shopping, during which a salesperson greets you and might check back in to see if you need help finding anything specific.
+The typically basic and shallow experience of interacting with a website is transformed into an online version of in-person shopping, during which a salesperson greets you and checks back in after an appropriate amount of time has passed to see if you need help finding anything specific.

-Customers crave options.
-Just like in a physical store, you can opt out of the conversation.
+Customers crave options, so just like in a physical store, you can opt out of the conversation.

 The conversations are on your terms.
 What's not to love?

 If a customer does choose to utilize the chatbot feature, the instantaneous responses and personalized recommendations generate leads more quickly—high-quality leads at that.

 In a 2021 survey done by Drift and Heinz, 54.8% of respondents reported a greater volume of high-quality leads generated when incorporating conversational marketing into their marketing strategy.